Buy–Sell Insurance Advice

 Combined with key person cover, buy–sell insurance helps minimise business disruptions during unexpected transitions.

-Book a meeting with an MiQ advisor to explore the best ownership mechanisms and policy options for your organisation.
+Book a meeting with an MiQ adviser to explore the best ownership mechanisms and policy options for your organisation.

 Finding the right ownership structure for your buy–sell insurance isn’t always straightforward.
 Different ownership options have different risk and tax implications, and may vary in setup complexity.
 Often, the company will own the policies; when a trigger event occurs, the company buys back the departing owner’s shares with the insurance proceeds.